 PS: I really don’t like to end on such a negative note.
 Over the 20 years of running my interior design business, I had the privilege of working with dozens of the THE most wonderful, delightful interior design clients, one could ever hope to have.
 They enriched my life immensely and invited me back again and again to help them with their homes.

-PPS: Don’t forget to check out the hot sales.
+PPS: Please check out the hot sales!
 Once you’ve finished the three hours of reading I’ve assigned you. haha.
 But, it’s a holiday weekend and crappy weather, so stay warm and safe.
 I hear that it’s going to be bitttttttter cold on Monday.

 Here are the other posts again: